MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/install-and-set-up.md

 ## Step 1: Review prerequisites

-Review the requirements, identify opportunities and develop a plan of action that suits your organization's needs.
+Review the requirements, identify opportunities, and develop a plan of action that suits your organization's needs.

 ### Confirm licensing

-Confirm your organization has the necessary licensing to use enterprise templates.
-You need:

-- One of the following Power Apps plans:
+To confirm your organization has the necessary licensing to use enterprise templates you need one of the following Power Apps plans:

   - Power Apps Premium
   - Power Apps per app